UM-Fencing/UM-Fencing.github.io/content/join.md

 No experience is necessary, and all equipment is provided by the team!

 We have a Mass Meeting early each Fall for interested newcomers.
-Look for our booths at Rec Sports Day and at Festifall for more information.
+Look for our booths at Rec Sports Expo and at Festifall for more information.
 If you cannot attend the Mass Meeting, simply attend any practice.

+If you're joining us later or haven't been receiving emails, please check the [archive](email-archive/).

 # What to Wear
 Normal gym attire is acceptable.